 Our Policy Work for Youth Employment

-Since its creation in 2012, Youth Employment UK has aimed to influence and support the political agenda to ensure that youth employment remains a government priority, and that the views of young people and our membership are being heard.
+Since its creation in 2012, Youth Employment UK has aimed to influence and support the political agenda to ensure that youth employment remains a government priority, and that the views of young people and our Youth Friendly Employer Community are being heard.

 We have worked hard to develop strong relationships – including formal partnerships – across the Department for Education and the Department for Work and Pensions.
 As a result of our close working relationships with civil servants, Ministers and MPs across all parties, we have been able to represent our membership at a range of roundtables, conferences, parliamentary events and within specific projects.